AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Logging & Auditing</td>
-    <td>Collect and archive security logs relating to Docker for auditing and monitoring purposes.
+    <td><p align="justify">Collect and archive security logs relating to Docker for auditing and monitoring purposes.
     <br>
     <br>
     Accessing log files outside of the container, from the host<sup> [8]</sup>, can be performed using the following command:<br>